The Monuments Men (book): Synopsis

 The members of the MFAA were primarily recruited from the art community.
 They were highly educated but placed into low-ranking officer positions in the military.
 Included in Edsel's narrative are James Rorimer, who would later become the director of the Metropolitan Museum of Art, and Lincoln Kirstein, who helped found the New York City Ballet.
 Edsel also details the contributions of Rose Valland, an employee of the French Jeu de Paume museum during Nazi occupation who documented the artwork being stolen by the Nazis and was instrumental in their retrieval.

-The book's recounts the Monuments Men's discovery of two particularly important caches of stolen art: one in the castle of Neuschwanstein, where 21,000 pieces were eventually recovered, and one in the salt mines of Altaussee.
-The latter find consisted of 6,714 paintings and sculptures, including the Ghent Altarpiece as well as Michelangelo's sculpture the Bruges Madonna.
+The book recounts the Monuments Men's 1945 discoveries of two particularly important caches of stolen art: one in the castle of Neuschwanstein, on the German-Austrian border, where 21,000 pieces were eventually recovered, and one in the Austrian salt mines of Altaussee The latter find consisted of 6,714 paintings and sculptures, including the Ghent Altarpiece as well as the Michelangelo sculpture the Bruges Madonna.
 Edsel describes the group's good fortune in capturing the Altaussee cache, as leading up to its discovery a German officer had repeatedly gone against orders to blow the mine up along with all of its contents.

 The MFAA was also tasked with safely returning the artwork to its rightful owners.
 The Bruges Madonna, for instance, was packaged for its removal from Altaussee with such care that a member of the Monuments Men stated that they could likely "bounce her from alp to alp, all the way to Munich, without doing her any harm".
 The MFAA eventually returned over five million pieces, including many paintings and works of sculpture but also books and scrolls, reliquaries, stained glass stolen from cathedrals, 5,000 church bells that the Nazis had planned to melt down, and more.